putodruida/ShareOnNetwork/README.md

 <b>Compilation of Scripts to share:</b>

 - A disk from the computer on the local network (ShareDrive.bat)
-- A folder on the local network (ShareFolder.bat) ---> In progress.
+- A folder on the local network (ShareFolder.bat)